Tsitko/datasciencecoursera/Interpolation/README.md

 function plotPolynom(x,y,Coef):

-plotting the initial data an the best interpolation polynomial
+plotting the initial data and the best interpolation polynomial

 Input: